- Registration & fees

 Are there mandatory orientation activities?

 What to expect in the first week will depend on the specific courses you’re taking.
 Some instructors give students a bit of time to settle in, while others assign a heavy workload on the first day.
-The best approach is to attend your lectures and pay close attention to your course outline (found on CuLearn).
+The best approach is to attend your lectures and pay close attention to your course outlines (found on Brightspace).

 You can order textbooks online for most courses.
 If you know the course code for the class you’re registered in, you can select the course on the Bookstore’s website and see if a textbook is listed and order through the site.
 If a textbook isn’t listed, don’t worry.
 At your first class, the professor will provide any updates about whether a textbook is required